Skenkel/skenkel.github.io/README.md

 Who was I?

 I used to travel the earth building news and sports stations.
-Then I tried to learn machine learning, and starting doing SRE work.
+Then I got a masters in machine learning, and starting doing SRE work.

 Who am I?

 These days I focus on technology and art.
 I have a day job, (involving reliability and distributed systems), but that's not really what this is about.
+As an update, I am currently looking for another SRE dayjob (either remote or in austin).
 I've always been a weeb, and that is a defining component of my aesthetic, so most of my art is exploring that subculture.

 What happened to the old site?